RoadPilotAI/cads/standard/CADS-v1.0.md

 - Apply age correction only from the NIOSH 1998 reference tables in Appendix B
 - Accurately record whether age correction was applied in `age_correction_applied`
 - Reference the correct baseline test in `baseline_test_uuid` for all non-baseline test types
-- Assign outcome classifications following the hierarchy defined in Section 6.4
+- Assign outcome classifications following the hierarchy in Section 6.4

-### 8.3 Province Configuration Compliance
+### 8.3 Profile Conformance

-A CADS-conformant implementation must:
+A system claiming conformance with a specific provincial profile must:

+- First be conformant with the CADS Core Standard
-- Apply the province configuration for the province specified in the Test Record's `province` field
+- Apply the profile corresponding to the `province` field in each Test Record
-- Enforce mandatory fields that are required by the province configuration (e.g., exit test documentation in BC)
+- Enforce mandatory elements specified in the provincial profile
-- Not override province configuration with application defaults
+- Reference the profile version in implementation documentation

 ---